Table of Contents

 The first thing that stands out to me is the selection.
 From the company’s website, I estimate anywhere from 400 to 500 individual products.
-Most of these are jewelry, including necklaces, earrings and bracelets.
-That’s a fairly impressive list, especially as the company does also change up its products selection based on the season.
+Most of these are jewelry, including necklaces, earrings, and bracelets.
+That’s a fairly impressive list, especially as the company does also change up its product selection based on the season.

 The prices for products vary somewhat across the selection, depending on what the specific item is.
 For example, I saw some necklaces that were around $50, while others were closer to $100 or $150.
 That is a fairly common pattern when it comes to jewelry in general and what you pay depends on the type of product that you’re looking for.